Linux Logging

 journald.

-place.
 Logs are automatically attached to coredumps captured by memfault.
+Continuous

-Logs are parsed directly on the device and generate metrics from the logs even when they are not uploaded to Memfault.
+Logs are parsed directly on the device and can be used to generate metrics even when they are not uploaded to Memfault.

 Logs collected by memfaultd